An ecological landscape – connectivity, cores and coexistence

 The evolution of the meaning of rewilding

 The terminology of wildlife movement linkages and compatible use areas for corridors and buffers arose during the evolution of the meaning of rewilding by the Wildlands Project in America.
 You won’t find this in contemporary literature, because it’s written voice can only be captured in Wild Earth, an environmentalist magazine published between 1991-2004 (50).
 This is why I undertook an etymology based on a contextual analysis of the writings in Wild Earth that cited rewilding.
-I identified a number of objectives in the conservation of wild nature that became axiomatic with rewilding, and was able to formulate a synthesis of the meaning of the word from these – “a scientific approach to nature restoration and conservation that sought to heal the six ecological wounds, and that emphasized a map-based spatial approach to designing a connected wildland system, a wildland network design that was comprised of large, strictly protected, core wild areas on predominantly public lands with intact food webs, compatible-use lands around the cores, functional connectivity across the landscape by way of wildlife movement linkages, and which ensured the vital role of keystone species and processes, especially highly or strongly interactive species like large carnivores at ecologically effective populations, in the maintenance of ecological and evolutionary processes, such as disturbance regimes, hydrological processes, nutrient cycles, and biotic interactions, including predation” (51).
+I identified a number of objectives in the conservation of wild nature that became axiomatic with rewilding, and was able to formulate a synthesis of the meaning of the word from these – “a scientific approach to nature restoration and conservation that sought to heal the six ecological wounds, and that emphasized a map-based spatial approach grounded in focal species planning to design a connected wildland system, a wildland network design that was comprised of large, strictly protected, core wild areas on predominantly public lands with intact food webs, compatible-use lands around the cores, functional connectivity across the landscape by way of wildlife movement linkages, and which ensured the vital role of keystone species and processes, especially highly or strongly interactive species, like large carnivores, at ecologically effective populations, in the maintenance of ecological and evolutionary processes, such as disturbance regimes, hydrological processes, nutrient cycles, and biotic interactions, including predation” (51).

 The association of carnivores with rewilding stems from an article in Wild Earth from 1998 by two conservation biologists, Soulè and Noss, who were heavily involved in the Wildlands Project (now Wildlands Network) their Cores, Corridors and Carnivores being shorthand for the scientific approach to rewilding that they set out for the Project (52).
 The recognition of the regulatory role of carnivores in biological systems was forefront in their approach but, as conservation biologists, they were keen to note that rewilding was not exclusively about carnivores because it was fundamentally about reinstating all of the keystones species that had been extirpated as a “critical step in restoring self-regulating land communities”.
 Given that the early descriptions of rewilding were not just about reinstatement of carnivores, but restoration at all trophic levels - intact food webs - then it is facile to consider otherwise in achieving a fully functional trophic ecology.
 Unfortunately, that apparent emphasis on carnivores amongst the three Cs is an easy target for those hostile to their reinstatement, and to rewilding, and has as well led to an unhelpful division between so-called herbivore and carnivore rewilders, a binary that should not exist, but which is more evidence of the contemporary drift in the meaning of rewilding (53).
 It has been a bit of a breakthrough for me in the conceptual interpretation of rewilding to recognise that its meaning that evolved over 1991-2004 can be captured in a straightforward equation where the Connectivity of rewilding is the sum of Cores plus Coexistence.
 Connectivity and Coexistence are new Cs to go alongside Cores, and have important implications for everything that happens outside of nature led areas.
 So much follows on from that, and which makes an awful lot of sense.
 While there will be those that lament the absence of Carnivores in this interpretation, it is a fundamental assertion in the evolved meaning of rewilding that the core areas will have fully occupied trophic systems in a nature-led, non-human autonomy.